Blog

 If you’re about to start building your website, here’s what you should do:

-So, should you start with website copy or design?
+So, should you start with website copy or design first?

 The answer is neither.
-Not until you’ve sorted out your site’s strategy and goals.
-Once that’s clear, copy leads by setting the story, design follows to give it structure, and both are refined together until the words and visuals work as one and the experience feels seamless.
+First, work out your strategy and goals.
+Once that foundation is in place, copy takes the lead and design gives it structure.
+Then you refine both until the words and visuals work together and the experience feels effortless.

-Get that right, and your website becomes a marketing tool that actually works for you.
+If you get this right, your website will become a marketing tool that actually works 24/7.

-If you want your website’s strategy, brand, copy, and design handled as one joined-up process—without hiring an agency—that’s exactly what I do.
-See how I work.
+If you don’t want to develop your brand, copy, and design in isolation, but want everything to flow as a single, logical process—without the overheads of a big agency—this is exactly what I do.
+Check out how I work.

 If you need a more complex UX/UI system, such as membership websites, web applications or a design system that combines it all, Petra Designs might be a better fit.